 The lord's progression is the game's closest equivalent to character development.
 Development points unlock regional bonuses and military specialisations across a progression tree.
 Build a mercantile region and trade routes matter more; invest in military infrastructure and the retinue becomes a genuine offensive asset.

-For players drawn to games where narrative emerges from systems rather than scripts, Manor Lords occupies familiar territory.
+For a reader drawn to games where narrative emerges from systems rather than scripts, Manor Lords occupies familiar territory.

 The game is structurally repeatable: different map types, difficulty settings, and development priorities produce meaningfully different playthroughs, and the Duel and Fractured Realm modes add competitive variation.